-Williams Engineering Canada (WEC) completed the mechanical design and construction administration for the Surrey Memorial Hospital parkade and B.C. ambulance station, which included ventilation, drainage, and fire protection.
+Williams Engineering (WE) completed the mechanical design and construction administration for the Surrey Memorial Hospital parkade and B.C. ambulance station, which included ventilation, drainage, and fire protection.

-Working with the Lark Group and Wensley Architecture, the original parkade was demolished and replaced with a five level parkade with four underground levels.
-The 250,000 square-feet parkade also incorporates an 8,400 square-foot B.C. ambulance station into the top level.
-The Lark Group maintained the full hospital parking operation during construction by completing a five storey underground parkade across the street as part of the City Centre One office building, for which WEC also provided mechanical engineering services.
+Working with the Lark Group and Wensley Architecture, the original parkade was demolished and replaced with a five-level parkade with four underground levels.
+The 250,000-square-foot parkade also incorporates an 8,400-square-foot B.C. ambulance station into the top level.
+The Lark Group maintained the full hospital parking operation during construction by completing a five-storey underground parkade across the street as part of the City Centre One office building, for which WEC also provided mechanical engineering services.

-The minimized visibility of the parkade enhanced the entry appearance to the hospital and operational efficiency.
+The minimized visibility of the parkade enhanced the entry appearance of the hospital and operational efficiency.